 - Coconut oil

 Side note: I know tons of mamas swear by essential oils and other eczema remedies for kids and babies.
 I’d love to try this one day, but I just haven’t gotten around to it yet.
-For now I’m loving the results of my simple eczema home remedies for babies!
+For now I’m loving the results of my simple (and inexpensive!) homeopathic remedies for eczema!

-What are your favorite eczema home remedies for babies?
+What are your favorite homeopathic remedies for eczema in babies?
 Tell us all about it below!